cloudgrove/terraform-aws-soaman/README.md

 See an example [here](https://github.com/cloudgrove/terraform-aws-soaman/blob/develop/src/examples/complete/config/apps/main.yml), which provisions a web app hosted at https://app.alpha.cloudgrove.io.

 Note that all apps within the same app set reside in the same bucket, which is specified in the `module` invocation.
 If a new app is to be hosted in a different S3 bucket, then a new `module` block (invoking `appset`) is required.

+# DNS config

+In case one wants to hide the environment name from the generated URLs (i.e. `api.alpha.cloudgrove.io`, `app.alpha.cloudgrove.io`, etc), it is possible (thanks to preconfigured ACM certificates, load balancers, and CloudFront distribbutions) to add a `CNAME` record in the registrar DNS config where the `NS` records are managed to point the desired environment-free subdomain (e.g. `api.cloudgrove.io`, `app.cloudgrove.io`, etc) to the target environment-specific subdomain (e.g. `app.alpha.cloudgrove.io`).

 # Bonus